navkrishna21/Codechef-Contest-Problem-Statistics-Hider/README.md

 # Codechef Contest Problem Statistics Hider
-Chrome Extension to hide the submissions and accuracy of problems in Codechef contests to prevent participants from demotivation
+Chrome Extension to hide the submissions and accuracy of problems in Codechef contests to save participants from demotivation

 # Description